-To view Checks associated with an account, click Browse all checks on the summary section of the Cloud Conformity Dashboard.
+To view Checks associated with an account, click Browse all checks on the summary section of the Conformity Dashboard.

 Each Check has the following information associated with it: